winandiaris/b_frontend/UI_UX_udemy.md

+## 1: LEARN UX/UI COURSE INTRODUCTION
+This foundational section gives you a full introduction to the basics of UX/UI and what the current graphic design and UX/UI marketplace looks like.

 <details>
   <summary>## 1: LEARN UX/UI COURSE INTRODUCTION</summary>
 This foundational section gives you a full introduction to the basics of UX/UI and what the current graphic design and UX/UI marketplace looks like.